CORNWALL FAMILY LAWYER, CORNWALL CRIMINAL LAWYER, CORNWALL CIVIL LITIGATION LAWYER

 We accept Legal Aid Ontario (LAO) Certificates for Cornwall in select cases.

-Gordon S. Campbell is a member of LAO's Extremely Serious Criminal Matters Panel, Criminal Law Panel, Immigration & Refugee Panel (General), Domestic Violence Panel & Ontario Review Board Panel.
+Gordon S. Campbell is a member of LAO's Extremely Serious Criminal Matters Panel, Criminal Law Panel, Immigration & Refugee Panel (General) & Ontario Review Board Panel.

-Give LAO either of their names to have a certificate sent electronically direct to our offices.
+Give LAO his name to have a certificate sent electronically direct to our offices.
 We'll quickly evaluate if we're able to accept it and get back to you.